stalomeow/StarRailNPRShaderDocs/docs/en/character/asset-and-material.md

 ## Materials

-- Before setting up the Material, it is necessary to process textures and smooth normals using asset processors.
-- After changing the Material's Shader, remember to reset it.
+- Remember to reset after changing shaders.
-- If there is no outline/rim light, adjust the `Model Scale` on the Material.
+- If there is no Outline/Rim-Light, adjust the `Model Scale` on the Material.